rspamd/rspamd/doc/faq.md

 }
 ```

-this might work unexpectedly: the new config would have an `example` section with a single key `option2`, while `option1` will be ignored.
-The global local file, namely, `rspamd.conf.local` has the same limitation: you can add your own configuration there but you should **NOT** redefine anything from the default configuration there or that things will be just ignored.
-The only exception from this rule is _metric_ section.
+this might work unexpectedly: the new config would have an `example` section with a single key `option2`, while `option1` would be ignored.
+The global local file, namely `rspamd.conf.local`, has the same limitation: you can add your own configuration there but you should **NOT** redefine anything from the default configuration there or it will just be ignored.
+The only exception to this rule is the _metric_ section.
 So you could use something like:

 ```ucl
 metric "default" {